 Bill of Materials

-A bill of material, simply put, is a list of raw materials, components, and sub-assemblies required to construct, manufacture, or repair an item and the quantities for each.
+Creating a Salesforce BOM or a bill of material, simply put, is a list of raw materials, components, and sub-assemblies required to construct, manufacture, or repair an item and the quantities for each.
 A BOM (bill of materials) is also known as a formula, a recipe, or ingredients list in process industries.

 Ascent supports two types of BOMs: non-phantom and phantom.
 A non-phantom BOM represents a finished good or sub-assembly that can be stocked and sold.
 A Production Work Order can be created for it, with components being consumed in the completion process.
 A phantom BOM can be used for planning purposes and cannot be stocked.
 While a non-phantom BOM results in a single item that can be sold, a phantom BOM is typically used to represent a group of required components common to several similar non-phantom BOMs.
 Often, this is called a “kit”.
 Because a phantom BOM consists of specific components shared amongst non-phantom BOMs, they are often used to simplify the management of these non-phantom BOMs as well as allow for sales to order a “kit” and have the warehouse storeroom people pick the components of the kit for the purpose of shipping them out on a sales order.
 The item that is designated as a “BOM-phantom” will NOT be picked, since it only exists to support the kitted items below it in the BOM for picking purposes.